Expert energy analysis and insight for UK businesses.

 So, those not on a fixed contract will pay reduced bills, but these may still change as the market moves and could be subject to price increase.
 For price certainty your business may want to consider a fixed price contract.

 For those businesses about to agree a new fixed price contract, you should continue as usual and the relevant price reduction will be applied to your bill.
-This reduction will be confirmed by BEIS in the days after contracts are agreed but ahead of billing.
+This reduction will be confirmed by DESNZ in the days after contracts are agreed but ahead of billing.

 A review of the scheme will take place in three months to inform a decision on any support beyond 31 March 2023 for the most vulnerable industries.

-Further information about the scheme has now been published on the Government website and is available here.
+Further information about the scheme has now been published on the government website and is available here.

 The support scheme is a positive step, providing customers with some much-needed reassurance over winter.
 As well as ensuring the price discount is implemented as efficiently as possible for our customers, EDF will remain committed to providing expert support and tools to help navigate this uncertain market.